xma711/notebook/signal_processing/README.md

 Reference: https://en.wikipedia.org/wiki/Fourier_series

-a fourier series is a way to represent a function as the sum of simple sine waves.
+a Fourier series is a way to represent a function as the sum of simple sine waves.
 It decomposes any periodic function into the sum of a set of simple oscillation functions, namely sines and cosines (or equivalently, complex exponentials)